murthyn/covid-history/README.md

 # ca-fires-history

-Tracking fire data from www.fire.ca.gov/incidents
+Tracking COVID vaccine appointments from https://lvc.lhs.org/7QPZHS83

-This repo archives the latest version of https://www.fire.ca.gov/umbraco/Api/IncidentApi/GetIncidents every twenty minutes, if it has changed.
+This repo archives the latest version of https://lvc.lhs.org/7QPZHS83 every twenty minutes, if it has changed.

 Background on this project: [Git scraping: track changes over time by scraping to a Git repository](https://simonwillison.net/2020/Oct/9/git-scraping/)